Each year, thousands of construction workers suffer head injuries on the job. Some common causes of head injuries include:

 - Shock absorption performance of construction helmets under repeated top impacts.
 Dr. Chris Pan, Proceedings of the XXXIst Annual International Occupational Ergonomics and Safety Conference (June 2019)

 - Effects of impactor mass in top impact tests in evaluation of shock absorption performance of construction helmets: a preliminary study.
-Dr. Chris Pan, “Proceedings of the XXXIst Annual International Occupational Ergonomics and Safety Conference (June 2019)
+Dr. Chris Pan, “Proceedings of the XXXI Annual International Occupational Ergonomics and Safety Conference (June 2019)

 - Quantification of the shock absorption performance of construction helmets in top impact.
 Dr. Chris Pan, Proceedings of the American Society of Biomechanics annual meeting (August 2018)